Return on Capital Employed Overview: Colfax

 What Is ROCE?

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in Colfax's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q2, Colfax posted an ROCE of 0.02%.

 In Colfax's case, the positive ROCE ratio will be something investors pay attention to before making long-term financial decisions.